GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 sample might help to systematically account for the effect of different termination types.

+Parametric tests indicated a non-normal distribution of residuals from predicting original mass and curation ratio.
+Visual evaluation (Figure
+7) of residuals when predicting flake mass according to predicted flake mass, indicate that the higher the predicted mass value, the residuals will become more disperse.
+However, this dispersion did not translate to the residuals of curation according to predicted flake mass.
+An underlying cause for the better distribution of curation residuals can is that the same error in estimating mass affects differently the estimation of curation on a small or big flake.
+An error of 3 g will translate into a much higher curation error for a flake with an original mass of 25 g, than a flake with an original mass of 80 g.

 The current research tested four different machine learning algorithms (multiple linear regression, SVM regression, random forest and GBM).
 Random forest was the best performing algorithm although lightly